Here you find transcriptions of particular manuscripts.Read More

 Description of the project:

-The Expositiones in Psalmos appeared in the fourth or fifth century and circulated under the name of Athanasius of Alexandria.
+The Expositiones in Psalmos were written in the fourth or fifth century and circulated under the name of Athanasius of Alexandria.
 It is a foundational source for the development of patristic exegesis in the tradition of Origenes and Eusebius of Caesarea.

 The given edition fulfills a central role in catenary research, undertakes pioneer work for the evaluation of pseudepigraphy in the context of the works of Athanasius, and contributes significantly to the history of exegesis, theology, and spirituality.
 The project aims to establish a critical digital edition meeting todays standards.